mullenkamp/nz-stream-depletion/sphinx/source/usage.rst

 The SD class
 -------------
-The SD class in the nz-stream-depletion package provides access to all of the stream depletion methods withouthaving to specify each function.
+The SD class in the nz-stream-depletion package provides access to all of the stream depletion methods without having to specify each function.
 You just feed in the appropriate input parameters and the SD will use the most appropriate method given the input parameters.

 First we need to import the package and define some of those input aquifer parameters.